Tammy Davis

 Tammy Davis is a New Zealand actor, best known for his role as Munter on the hit New Zealand comedy-drama Outrageous Fortune.
 He grew up in Raetihi, New Zealand.

 Career

 Davis has performed in both film and television, including Black Sheep, Whale Rider and in Taika Waititi's short film Tama Tu.
 He also starred as Mookie in What Becomes of the Broken Hearted?, the sequel to Once Were Warriors.
 Davis made his feature film direction debut on the 2015 film, Born to Dance, released in September 2015.
-In 2017 he joined George FM, where he is currently a host on the breakfast show alongside General Lee.
+In 2017 he joined George FM, where he was a host on the breakfast show alongside General Lee.
+He finished there in October 2025.

 In 2020, Davis starred as Vice Principal Trev in The Eggplant, a New Zealand-teen-drama crime-comedy series released to TVNZ OnDemand and YouTube.
 In 2021, he was a contestant on Celebrity Treasure Island 2021.